Lucía García: Senior

 García earned her first senior international call-up for Spain for the 2018 Cyprus Women's Cup.
 She was given her debut during the tournament by Jorge Vilda on 2 March 2018, as a 58th-minute substitute for Jennifer Hermoso in a 0–0 draw with Belgium.
 She made a further two appearances against the Czech Republic and then in the final against Italy as Spain won the tournament.

 In 2019, she was the youngest player named in the Spain squad for the 2019 FIFA Women's World Cup aged 20.
 García scored her first senior international goal on 8 June 2019, the third in Spain's 3–1 comeback win against South Africa in their opening group game to secure Spain's first ever win at a FIFA Women's World Cup.

 In 2020, García scored four goals in four appearances for Spain.
 She scored a brace against Japan in a 3–1 victory at the 2020 SheBelieves Cup and another brace against Moldova during UEFA Women's Euro 2022 qualifying as Spain won 9–0.

 In 2022, García was named to the squad for UEFA Women's Euro 2022, her second successive major tournament.
 With Jennifer Hermoso ruled out of the tournament through injury, García scored twice in a warm-up game against Australia before starting all three group games, scoring in a 4–1 win over Finland.
 She was an unused substitute for the quarter-final match against England as Spain lost 2–1 in extra-time.

+She was one of Las 15, a group of players who made themselves unavailable for international selection in September 2022 due to their dissatisfaction with head coach Jorge Vilda, and among the dozen who were not involved 11 months later as Spain won the World Cup.

+On 10 June 2025, García was called up to the Spain squad for the UEFA Women's Euro 2025.